ubc-lib-geo/metadata-and-project-archiving/content/changing-styles.md

 In the example used so far, our metadata is formatted in the default Item Description metadata style.
 We can change this style to conform to a more common metadata standard.

 There are several common metadata standards available to choose from in ArcGIS Pro, and each one is different.
-Choosing the right one is an important consideration, however for general discoverability and interoperability purposes, as well as considering data preservation and long-term usability issues, we recommend using **ISO 19139 Implementation Specification**.
+Choosing the right one is an important consideration, however for general discoverability and interoperability purposes, as well as considering data preservation and long-term usability issues, we recommend using **ISO 19139 Implementation Specification**, or another ISO standard.

 Metadata standards allow us to "**crosswalk**" from one standard to another, making conversions between standards relatively common.
 {: .note}